Start building

 What is UUID?

 UUIDs consist of 32 hexadecimal digits organized in a specific pattern of 8-4-4-4-12.
-Their design reduces the chance of duplicates with various methods, such as using timestamps, applying hash functions, or generating random numbers — based on the UUID version.
+Their design reduces the chance of duplicates with various methods, such as using timestamps, applying hash functions, or generating random numbers — based on your chosen version.

 FAQ